NISystemsEngineering/GitHub-Hands-on/docs/Git Basic Concepts.md

 	7. Select **Create Repository**.

 	8. Navigate to the local folder on your computer and observe the files that were created.
 The shortcut for this from GitHub Desktop is **Repository >> Show in Explorer (CTRL+SHIFT+F)**.

-	9. Go to your GitHub page online and observe the files that were created.
-A shortcut from GitHub Desktop to view the repo online in a browser is **Repository >> View on GitHub (CTRL+SHIFT+G)**.

 ## 1.2 Adding a File and Committing
 Create a new file and commit it.